1958 Imperial: Virgil Exner’s best shot at Cadillac

 1958 Imperial Crown rear seat

-Chrysler fine tunes an already good design
+Chrysler fine tunes an already good — if big — design

-The 1957-58 Imperial is arguably one of the finest American car designs of the second half of the 1950s.
-Torsion-bar suspension contributed to what was the best handling of American luxury cars.
-In addition, the Imperial looked more modern than the 1957-58 Cadillac because of its lower and wider footprint and curved side glass.
-And while the Imperial had more flamboyant styling than lower-priced Chryslers, it did not suffer from the design eccentricities that plagued both the 1957 and 1958 Lincolns.
+In addition, the Imperial looked more “modern” than the 1957-58 Cadillac because it was lower, longer and wider — and curved side glass.
+And while the Imperial had more flamboyant styling than lower-priced Chryslers, it did not suffer from the design eccentricities that plagued both the 1957 and 1958 Lincolns (go here and here for further discussion).

 1957 Imperial brochure cover